-Start standing, feet shoulder-width apart with a soft bend in knees.
-Holding one dumbbell in each hand (palms facing out).
+Start standing, feet shoulder-width apart with a soft bend in the knees.
+Hold one dumbbell in each hand (palms facing out).

 Perform a standard bicep curl, squeezing your biceps to curl the dumbbells to shoulder height (palms facing shoulders).

-Then rotate your palms out away from your body as you push the dumbbells over head, performing an overhead shoulder press (palms facing out at that top of the shoulder press).
+Then rotate your palms out away from your body as you push the dumbbells overhead, performing an overhead shoulder press (palms facing out at the top of the shoulder press).